Computer Science (CS)

 CS 113.
 Program Design I in the Context of Law and Public Policy.
 3 hours.

 Introduction to programming using law and public policy as the context for programming; control structures, variables, simple and aggregate data types; problem-solving techniques; legal topics: security, privacy, encryption, and predictive policing.
-Course Information: Credit is not given for CS 113 of student has credit in CS 107 or CS 109 or CS 111 or CS 112.
+Course Information: Credit is not given for CS 113 if the student has credit in CS 107 or CS 109 or CS 111 or CS 112.
 Class Schedule Information: To be properly registered, students must enroll in on Laboratory and one Lecture-Discussion.

 CS 141.
 Program Design II.
 3 hours.